 Forgotten oil and gas wells linger, leaking toxic chemicals

 CRANE, Texas (AP) — Rusted pipes litter the sandy fields of Ashley Williams Watt’s cattle ranch in windswept West Texas.
-Corroded skeletons are all that remain of hundreds of abandoned oil wells.
-Unable to produce any useful amounts of oil or gas, the wells were plugged with cement decades ago.
+The corroded skeletons are all that remain of hundreds of abandoned oil wells that were drilled long before her family owned the land.
+The wells, unable to produce any useful amounts of oil or gas, were plugged with cement decades ago and forgotten.

-But something eerie is going on beneath the land, where Watt once played among the mesquite trees and jackrabbits.
-The wells seem to be unplugging themselves.
-They’re leaking dangerous chemicals into her fields.
+But something eerie is going on beneath the land, where Watt once played among the mesquite trees, jackrabbits and javelina and first drove the dirt roads at 10 years old.
+One by one, the wells seem to be unplugging themselves.
+They’re leaking dangerous chemicals that are seeping into groundwater beneath her ranch.

-First she found crude oil bubbling from one abandoned well.
-Then an another well was seeping pools of produced water, a byproduct of oil and gas extraction containing toxic chemicals.
+Now 35, Watt believes the problems on her ranch, which sprawls across the oil-rich fields of the Permian Basin, are getting worse.
+In April, she found crude oil bubbling from an abandoned well.
+In June, an oil company worker called to alert her that another well was seeping pools of salty produced water, a byproduct of oil and gas extraction containing toxic chemicals.

 “I’m watching this well literally just spew brine water into my water table, and then I have to go home at night, and I’m sweaty and tired and smelly, and I get in the shower, and I turn on the shower and I look at it, and I think, is this shower going to kill me?”
 Watt said.